AstarNetwork/astar-docs/docs/nodes/collator/secure_setup_guide/configuration.md

           description: "CPU load is > 80%\n  VALUE = {{ $value }}\n  LABELS: {{ $labels }}"
 ```

 The criteria for **triggering an alert** are set in the `expr:` part.
 To create your own alerts, you’re going to have to learn and test the different variables provided to Prometheus by the services we are setting up.
-There is (almost) an infinite number of possibilities to **personalize your alerts**.
+There is an infinite number of possibilities to **personalize your alerts**.

 As this part can be time-consuming to learn and build, you can find a summary [list of alerts we like to use](https://pastebin.com/96wbiQN8).
 Feel free to share your Alert file with the community.
 You should also have a look at [alerts provided by Parity](https://github.com/paritytech/substrate/tree/master/scripts/ci/monitoring/alerting-rules).